 The past: Sometimes you can do things to help, after the passage of time.
 So, eventually apply for a Pardon; or petition the court to restore civil rights to firearms in Minnesota.

 But beware: a Minnesota expungement won’t restore gun rights.

 The future: But the best way to protect your civil rights to firearms; is to prevent the loss in the first place.

 How?
+Put the law on your side.
 Retain a good gun defense attorney to fight gun charges, prevent a conviction and protect your gun rights.